 Glenn lives in Brisbane, Queensland with his wife Tess and they have three children.
 Glenn moved to Queensland in 1991 with his family to play with the Brisbane Broncos.
 During this time, Glenn won two rugby league grand final premierships with the Brisbane Broncos and in 2003, was one of the first former players inducted into the Brisbane Broncos’ official Hall of Fame.
 Glenn now calls the sunshine state ‘home’.

-After many years carving out a successful career at elite level in the sport of rugby league, Glenn has demonstrated his commitment to working hard for Queensland and ensuring that the state has a real and genuine voice.
+After many years carving out a successful career at elite level in the sport of rugby league, Glenn has demonstrated his commitment to working hard for Australia and ensuring that Australians have a real and genuine voice.